I wanted to talk a bit about social media. I’m going to share some social media tips on how do you actually create social media content and posts.

 And that is the real disservice because there’s someone out there who needs, who needs to hear what you’ve got to say.
 I’m a strong, strong believer in the serendipity of life and that we’re here to help other people and that we need to put our stuff out there to get our message across because there’s someone out there who needs to hear it.

-So let go of perfect whatever that is for you.
+Let go of perfect whatever that is for you.
 A lot of times with video, I have viewers email me and contact me saying, “how do you create videos?
 I don’t want to release videos until they look like yours.” and I think, no, I think you should because I’ve created my videos with my transitions and my style to reflect my personality and brand.

 If you don’t have all of that stuff, you should still put out your content.
 Because even though I have all these other things, the core of what I produced is the content.
 And there’s nothing wrong with growing your content.